-An April 30 decision by the Supreme Court of California has changed the standards by which businesses may classify workers as independent contractors.
+On Sept.
+18, California Gov. Gavin Newsom signed California Assembly Bill 5 (AB 5), which codifies a controversial outcome of an April 30, 2018, decision by the Supreme Court of California; AB 5 cements the new standards by which businesses may classify workers as independent contractors.

-As the Los Angeles Times reported, the decision came about due to a class-action lawsuit against Dynamex Operations West Inc., a company that employs drivers to deliver packages and documents; those drivers had been classified as independent contractors rather than employees.
+As the Los Angeles Times reported last year, the standards, called the ABC Test, were born from a Supreme Court decision that came about due to a class-action lawsuit against Dynamex Operations West Inc., a company that employs drivers to deliver packages and documents; those drivers had been classified as independent contractors rather than employees.

-The Supreme Court’s decision refines the definition of which workers may be considered independent contractors in California.
-This ruling will help the lower courts make a decision in the Dynamex lawsuit.
+The Supreme Court’s decision, and now AB 5, refines the definition of which workers may be considered independent contractors in California.

 Take the ABC Test: Are You an Independent Contractor in California?

-According to the April 30 ruling, a worker can only be considered an independent contractor if all of the following statements are true; these are quoted from the official Supreme Court opinion and referred to as the ABC Test:
+As of Jan.
+1, a worker can be considered an independent contractor only if all of the following statements are true; these are quoted from the official Supreme Court opinion in the Dynamex lawsuit and referred to as the ABC Test:

 (A) that the worker is free from the control and direction of the hirer in connection with the performance of the work, both under the contract for the performance of such work and in fact;

 (B) that the worker performs work that is outside the usual course of the hiring entity’s business; and